veertuinc/anka-docs/content/en/docs/Anka Virtualization/partials/start/install-addons.md

 drwxr-xr-x@  4 anka  staff   136B Nov  6 12:51 Anka Guest Addons 2.2.3(118.6755654)
 drwxr-xr-x  22 root  admin   704B Sep 25 11:48 ..
 ```

+You can now go into the VM and manually install addons using the installer package inside of the `Anka Guest Addons 2.2.3(118.6755654)` mounted disk.